A sturdy pair of gardening shoes provide structure and keep your feet dry while landscaping or working in your garden.

 Our tester mentioned that the white midsoles, which are standard across all patterns, were difficult to keep clean, even with mild dish soap.
 "I'll reserve these for less dirty work like watering potted plants or weeding a bed, but I wouldn't want to subject them to messy activities that would require frequent cleaning," she said.
 As for the price, she called it "quite high for what is essentially a slip-on sneaker."

-Best Tall Boot: XTRATUF Salmon Sisters Octopus 15" Legacy Boot
+Xtratuf x Salmon Sisters Legacy Boot

 Distinctive-looking fold-down lining